Moonsong-Labs/moonbeam-tools/README.md

-If however, you are more interested in intereacting with the contracts in the Moonbeam emulated EVM environment, but not so much parachain staking or XCM, you can run the forked network as a solo node in dev mode.
+If however, you are more interested in intereacting with the contracts in the Moonbeam emulated EVM environment, but not so much parachain staking or XCM, you can run the forked network in development mode.
 This allows for manual sealing of blocks which dramatically reduces execution times of tests (reduction of 12s blocktime into milliseconds).

 ```
-npm run fork-solo
+npx ts-node npx ts-node ./src/tools/run-moonbeam-fork.ts -n moonbeam --dev
 ```

 ### Further Examples